 Throughout 2018-2019, and after successfully securing a SSHRC grant, I led an initiative at Conestoga College that brought together hundreds of community members to discuss land-based education.
 Below are a couple of videos that capture some of the connections made with the community.

 I’ve been fortunate to make friends with growers, seed savers, conservationists, and edible land scape designers.
 I’ve carefully studied their work, and have so much more to learn.
-I have all of them to thank.

 One of my greatest teachers, Tata Oxla’jun N’oj, in reference to his life’s work developing and studying elaborate and complex Calendar’s based on advanced mayan mathematics, once said to me, “Nada de esto es mío Andrés, nada de esto me pertenece, todo pertenece a los ancestros (None of this is mine Andrew, none of this belongs to me, it all belongs to the ancestors).”
 This work was gifted by the ancestors and to them it will all one day return.
 I choose to remember… I choose to be humbled…